jamboid/Fuzz/README.md

 Unfortunately we need to still use multiple classes for element variants because the "starts with" CSS3 selector trick used to remove the prefix-only class doesn't work with the &-- BEM syntax, but it does produce better organised Sass code and a more consistent naming convention for element variants.

 **Note:** If you need to split up the Sass for variants within a file, or across multiple files, don't worry about the empty parent class selectors.
-These won't compile in the final CSS file and won't produce more anymore CSS than if you had all the **--variant** classes under the one parent selector.
+These won't compile in the final CSS file and won't produce anymore CSS than if you had all the **--variant** classes under the one parent selector.

 ### Multiple Base Classes

 It's sometimes useful to break different aspects of an element's presentation into different classes to follow a modular CSS approach, so a Fuzz element can have multiple base classes (and additional variant classes) if required.

 ## Creating Modular CSS